 Within our residence hall, students will find our dedicated mindfulness space.
-This space allows for quiet reflection and contains activities designed to help relax the body and mind and help reduce stress.
+This space contains activities designed to help relax the body and mind and help reduce stress.
 Students can use the space as often as they want during non-curfew hours.

 After a busy week, we take time on Sundays to recharge, reflect, and relax.
 Students are encouraged to sleep in and participate in restful activities such as:

 - walking in neighboring Forest Park;

 - visiting the special exhibitions in Olin Library;

 - or lounging in the Butterfly Garden with a picnic lunch or a good book.